 The maximum voucher amount is equal to the Mississippi Adequate Education Program base student cost, i.e., the funding amount provided by the state to public schools.

 Students must be in first through 12th grade and have been screened properly and diagnosed with dyslexia.
-Students are eligible if they attended a public school or if they attended a private school that “emphasizes instruction in dyslexia intervention.”
-Students who live in border counties may use the scholarship in a border state if appropriate services are not available within 30 miles of the student’s home.
+Students are eligible if they attended a public school or if they attended a Mississippi private school that “emphasizes instruction in dyslexia intervention.”
 The voucher is not available to fund homeschooling, virtual schools or students in juvenile detention schools.

 Mississippi’s Dyslexia Therapy Scholarship program has room to grow in a few areas.
 On funding, the voucher amount is equivalent to the average amount of state spending per student, not the average amount of state spending per student with special needs.
 For this reason, the Mississippi Dyslexia Therapy Scholarship program has one of the lowest funding amounts when compared with other voucher programs for students with special needs.
 The program’s regulations also could become burdensome for private schools.
 For example, the state board of education is given authority to extend the length of the school day or year for private schools and even develop curriculum and determine textbooks.
 One way this program could expand to great success would be to mirror Florida’s, Georgia’s and Oklahoma’s voucher programs for students with special needs.